kisswiki/kisswiki/src/00other/openssl_vs_libressl_gnutls_bearssl.md

 GNUTLS is LGPL which is generally acceptable considering things like glibc.
 The bigger problem with alternative implementations in general including LibreSSL is that they are just not as supported leaving a large support burden to people adopting them.
 Linux distributions have largely abandoned it, see https://lwn.net/Articles/841664/ After Heartbleed, Linux Foundation boosted funding for OpenSSL and they have done some major improvements including with this release, the shift to Apache license, taking away a good portion of the criticisms against it.

+fanbelt

+Coincidentally, I was just looking up the progress of JPGXL and found that they switched licenses from Apache-2.0 to BSD 3-clause with a patent grant.
+It's strange because the patent grant includes the litigation-patent-revoking wording found in Apache 2.0.
+This means it is still GPLv2 incompatible.
+I wonder why they made the switch then?

+Jon Sneyers

+To make it GPLv2 compatible.
+You can just ignore the patent grant.
+Patent licenses and copyright licenses are different things, and GPLv2 only talks about copyright, which is the reason Apache 2.0 is considered incompatible with GPLv2: in Apache 2.0 your copyright license is conditioned on not engaging in patent litigation, while GPLv2 has no such condition.
+By separating things into a permissive copyright license and a defensive patent license, this problem is avoided.
+The av1 encoder libaom does exactly the same thing as libjxl, by the way.

 https://www.phoronix.com/forums/forum/phoronix/latest-phoronix-articles/1277599-openssl-3-0-officially-released?p=1277649#post1277649